• Skip to main content

 The fact that I was lying to myself didn’t matter.

 Getting back to normal was the goal.
-In these moments, I felt normal was never being out of control.
+In these moments, what felt normal was never being out of control.
 And my depression has a way of getting to me.
 And then it gets me to be secretive, and then it wants me to do things that are not in my best interest.

 Depression told me I’d be better off if I was alone, not sharing my thoughts with anyone.